-Peugeot has given its 208 and e-208 hatchbacks some very minor updates, with entry-level and mid-range models receiving a few additional features.
+Peugeot has rolled out some minor updates to its its 208 hatchback and 2008 SUV model lines, including electric e-208 and e-2008 models.
+Essentially, entry-level and mid-range models receive a few additional features.

 This small update brings changes to the entry-level ‘Active Premium’ and mid-range ‘Allure Premium’ trim grades, which are now called ‘Active Premium+’ and ‘Allure Premium+’.

 The introduction of ‘Active Premium+’ means that 208 models now come with dark tinted rear and rear side windows, automatic air conditioning and automatic windscreen wipers as standard.
 The 2008 ‘Active Premium+’ SUV now comes with gloss black roof rails.

 The updated mid-range trim gets the same infotainment console on the dashboard as cheaper models, but with Peugeot’s 3D navigation software, which offers live traffic updates as well as fuel station and parking space information, and can be controlled by giving voice commands.

 The ‘Allure Premium+’ trim also includes the brand’s ‘Aluminium Pack’ – a subtle set of interior styling changes that adds an aluminium finish to the front door sills and the foot pedals.

 That sums up this minor model refresh – there are no exterior styling or powertrain changes, and top-spec ‘GT’ and ‘GT Premium’ models remain the same.

 Peugeot says this update is now live, and customers can now order the ‘Active Premium+’ or ‘Allure Premium+’ at UK dealerships or online using its website.
 Entry-level 208 models cost just over £19k, while the cheapest all-electric e-208 model is priced at just over £30k.
 A lead-in 2008 model will set you back around £23k, while opting for the electric version of the SUV will cost close to £34k.